Zoom Care: How to Combat Insecurities After a Year of Video Calls

 Battling insecure thoughts and self-image issues due to video calls.

 We are all deeply familiar with the benefits of self-care, but have you heard of zoom care?
 This popular self-care spinoff is as 2021 as it gets.
-Plastic surgeons and estheticians are reporting a surge of interest in facial procedures due to men and women have spent the majority of the last year staring at themselves in zoom calls.
+Plastic surgeons and estheticians are reporting a surge of interest in facial procedures because men and women have spent most of the last year staring at themselves in zoom calls.